Manwe-777/tool-db/README.md

 ```

 Just like previous methods you can configure the namespace and timeout and returns a promise, but in this case the value is always an array with the found keys.
-Using for example ":" + publicKey as our prefix would return all keys stored for that specific user namespace; you can also create keys for very specific use cases like "post-1" and query again "post-" to get a list of all available posts.
+Using for example ":" + address as our prefix would return all keys stored for that specific user namespace; you can also create keys for very specific use cases like "post-1" and query again "post-" to get a list of all available posts.

 Keep in mind this can be an intensive thing to do if your indexes are too big, and not recommended to be used very frequently.